 IoFSW RESPONSIBILITIES - BURSARIES/ CONFERENCES

 BACKGROUND: Mel joined the IoF Committee in 2009 and was the Honorary Secretary until 2018.
 She is part of our Bursary Application Committee to help fundraisers throughout the South-West access training and qualifications.
 She has worked for local, national and international charities including Red Cross, Save The Children and Jessie May.
-For the last 7 years Mel has worked in education and travelled extensively working with donors worldwide.
-In her spare time she enjoys walking and has undertaken a number of Challenges including the Thames Bridge’s Trek, and is training now to support Combat Stress, and walking the route of the Normandy Invasion on D-Day.
+For the last 7 years Mel has worked in education and traveled extensively working with donors worldwide.
+In her spare time, she enjoys walking and has undertaken a number of Challenges including the Thames Bridge’s Trek, and is training now to support Combat Stress, and walking the route of the Normandy Invasion on D-Day.

 WHY BEING A MEMBER OF IoF IS GREAT: Helping fundraisers across the South West have access to training, support and skills to make fundraising the career of choice, and listening to their voice.

 BACKGROUND: Hayley Dann currently runs fundraising consultancy, Fresh Fundraising, and has led various income generation and PR teams in the not for profit sector over the past 14 years.
 Hayley has experience of causes linked to health, children, hospices, disability, animals, education, substance misuse and environment.
 Hayley is a trainer of the introduction to fundraising certificate and incoming tutor for the Institute of Fundraising Academy’s Certificate in Fundraising.
 Hayley is also a Guest Lecturer for the University of Plymouth.